PADL/OpenSRP/README.md

 ```

 Note that the `trace` log level will log a _lot_ of messages. `--enable-srp` is a (hidden) synonym which will enable MMRP, MVRP and MSRP.

+Higher queue numbers have higher scheduling priority, however this is broken with the Intel i210 driver.
+With the recommended configuration, you will need to pass `--class-a-qdisc-handle 1 --class-b-qdisc-handle 2` when using this NIC.

 ## Testing